Institute of Health Economics (IHE) Teaching Seminars Bachelor

 Seminar Environment and Health: Experimental and empirical Evidence (273028)

-Seminar: Environment and Health - Experimental and empirical Evidence (273028)
+Seminar: Environment and Health - Experimental and Empirical Evidence (273028)

 Seminar profile

-General features
+General Information

-Title Seminar Environment and Health - Experimental and empirical Evidence
+Seminar Title Seminar Environment and Health - Experimental and empirical Evidence

-Academic term Summer 2024
+Semester Summer 2024

-Course availability Only Summer term (offered at irregular intervals)
+Course Availability Only Summer term (offered at irregular intervals)

-Course content As part of the course, students gain insights into the topics of "health" and "environment" - and their interrelation - from an economic perspective.
+Course Content As part of the course, students gain insights into the topics of "health" and "environment" - and their interrelation - from an economic perspective.
 Studies from different contexts will be used (i.e. from the Global North and South).

 The focus of the seminar is on the nexus between "economy, climate protection, health and sustainability".
 The question of economically sensible steering instruments and incentive systems will be addressed and can later be deepened in the context of Bachelor's and Master's theses.